benjystanton/benjystanton.github.io/_posts/2018-01-19-add-svg-icons.md

 image-alt: An SVG icon surrounded by website text.
 ---

+I've been meaning to switch out the old PNG icons on the site for a while.
+Inline SVG icons are better because they look crisper, can be controlled using CSS and have some performance gains.

 ## User story

 As a user, I need icons to help me recognise social links, so that I can spot links easily and be confident in where they'll take me.